NoSpaceAvailable/ExtendedContentTypeConverter/README.md

 Extended Content-Type Converter
 =========

-Burp extension to convert between XML, JSON and form-urlencoded.
+Burp extension to convert between XML, JSON, form-data and form-urlencoded.

 Requirements: Java 17 and above (I re-wrote this extension with java 17)